albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

   the name of the procedure.
 Contains the text ``Alternate`` for alternate airports at the end of the list or ``Departure`` or ``Destination``.
 - ``Airway or Procedure``: Contains the airway name for en-route legs or procedure instructions.
-This field also shows track names if NAT, PACOTS or AUSOTS tracks are used.
+This field also shows track names if NAT or PACOTS tracks are used.
   Airways are suffixed with the airway type like ``N601 / L``:

   - ``L`` Low altitude airway or Victor